Wilmington College (Ohio): Athletics

 Before becoming a member of the NCAA, Wilmington's teams competed in the NAIA.

 Wilmington was previously a member of the Association of Mideast Colleges from 1990 to 1996 and served as an independent until 1998.

 WC was in the Heartland Collegiate Athletic Conference from 1998 to 1999, before joining the OAC in 2000.
 Wilmington's conference opponents include: Baldwin Wallace University, Capital University, Heidelberg University, John Carroll University, Marietta College, University of Mount Union, Muskingum University, Ohio Northern University, and Otterbein University.

 National champions

-Wilmington has had 6 individual National Champions, as well as one team National Championship.
+Wilmington has had nine individual National Champions - eight track & field, one cross country, and one wrestling, as well as one team National Championship.
+Only one athlete (Faith Duncan) is a multiple-time national champion.